Managing monitoring settings using profiles v10.5

 • pem_manage_profile role to create, update, and delete a profile.

-• pem_database_server_registration role to assign/unassign profiles to servers or agents.
+• pem_assign_profile role to assign or unassign profiles on both servers and agents.

 How profiles work: